CELLxGENE logoCollectionsDatasetsGene ExpressionCell Guide

 Removal of Noisy Ultra-low Expression Values

-After applying normalization, any gene/cell combination that had counts less or equal than 2 are set to missing data.
+After applying normalization, any gene/cell combination counts less or equal than 3 are set to missing data.
 This allows for removal of noise due to ultra-lowly expressed genes and provides a cleaner visualization.

 Summarization of Data in Dot Plot